-- a.
-Advocacy for inclusion and to remove barriers - b.
-Capacity-building for partners - c.
-Provision of data on migrant stocks and vulnerabilities - d.
-Social mobilization and outreach to help address vaccine hesitancy - e.
-Operational support (transport, storage...)
+- Sustained advocacy for inclusion and removal of barriers to access - b.
+Capacity-building for partners and staff - c.
+Triangulation and utilization of accurate data on migrant typology and for planning - d.
+Continued social mobilization and outreach to assist in addressing vaccine hesitancy - e.
+Operational and logistics support (transport, HRH support, storage...)

 - f.
-Help establish monitoring mechanisms - g.
-Administering vaccines to (migrant) communities - h.
-Administering vaccines through the Humanitarian Buffer - i.
+Establish and strengthen monitoring and learning systems - g.
+Facilitate special campaigns and vaccination drivesto (migrant) communities - h.
+Countries must explore the option of requesting for the Humanitarian Buffer systems - i.
 Administering vaccines to UN staff

-At this early stage of the vaccine roll-out, IOM missions are currently focusing mainly on advocacy, capacity-building, data provision in line with privacy principles and regulations, as well as social mobilization and outreach.
+IOM missions are currently focusing mainly on advocacy, capacity-building, data provision in line with privacy principles and regulations, as well as social mobilization and outreach.